paulfioravanti/steno-dictionaries/src/command/tabbing/README.md

 # Tabbing

-The [AppleScript][] file contained in this directory contain functionality that relates to moving a tab in an application window up or down the list of tabs currently open in the window.
+The [AppleScript][] file contained in this directory contains functionality that relates to moving a tab in an application window up or down the list of tabs currently open in the window.